-2We consider inflation events, defined as periods where inflation exceeds two standard deviations above its mean, for eight emerging markets: Brazil, Chile, Colombia, Mexico, Peru, the Philippines, Poland, and South Africa.
+1The events are constructed with data from Brazil, Chile, Colombia, Mexico, Peru, the Philippines, Poland, and South Africa.
 Spreads are from dollar-denominated government bonds relative to U.S. bonds.
-Further information on the countries, variables, and construction of these events is in Section 4.1.
+Further information on the sample, variables, and construction of these events is in Section 4.1.